sorgom/dstw/testing/testenv/system/README.md

 **IL.h**
 ```
-service locator pattern
+Interface Locator IL
 - module test version
-- providers can be exchanged by mocks
+- all providers can be exchanged by mocks
 - if no provider implemented in application: mock only
 ```